DTail is a distributed DevOps tool for tailing, grepping, catting logs and other text files on many remote machines at once.

 sudo tee /etc/dserver/dtail.json

-% curl https://raw.githubusercontent.com/mimecast/dtail/master/examples/dserver.service.example |
+can be found here.% curl https://raw.githubusercontent.com/mimecast/dtail/master/examples/dserver.service.example |

 sudo tee /etc/systemd/system/dserver.service